lu-pl/lupl/README.md

 ## Installation

-`lupl` is PEP-621-compliant package and available on PyPI.
+`lupl` is a [PEP-621](https://peps.python.org/pep-0621/)-compliant package and available on [PyPI](https://pypi.org/project/lupl/).

 ## Usage

 ### ComposeRouter

-The ComposeRouter class allows to route attributes access for registered methods through a functional pipeline constructed from components.
+The `ComposeRouter` class allows to route attributes access for registered methods through a functional pipeline constructed from components.
-The pipeline is only triggered if a registered method is accessed via the ComposeRouter namespace.
+The pipeline is only triggered if a registered method is accessed via the `ComposeRouter` namespace.

 ```python
 from lupl import ComposeRouter